NVIDIA/spark-rapids/docs/get-started/getting-started-kubernetes.md

 This guide will run through how to set up the RAPIDS Accelerator for Apache Spark in a Kubernetes cluster.
-At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs in Kubernetes Cluster.
+At the end of this guide, the reader will be able to run a sample Apache Spark application that runs on NVIDIA GPUs in a Kubernetes cluster.

 Kubernetes requires a Docker image to run Spark.
 Generally everything needed is in the Docker image - Spark, the RAPIDS Accelerator for Spark jars, and the discovery script.
 See this